I study marketing challenges related to globalization and digitalization.

 Special Issue of the International Marketing Review

-The submission window closes on September 1, 2023.
-More information of this Special Issue are available on digital-platforms.info.
+More information on this Special Issue are available on digital-platforms.info.

 Resources for Marketing Researchers